 Terms and Conditions of Service (alphabetical)

-- The Department of Statistical Sciences reserves the right to request co-authorship(s) of publications where the consulting has a demonstrable impact beyond routine analysis on a publication in accordance with the Authorship Practices Policy of UCT (see http://www.uct.ac.za/sites/default/files/image_tool/images/328/about/policies/Policy_Authorship_Practices.pdf or ask the SCS for a copy).
+- The Statistical Consulting Service reserves the right to request co-authorship(s) of publications where the consulting has a demonstrable impact beyond routine analysis on a publication in accordance with the Authorship Practices Policy of UCT (see http://www.uct.ac.za/sites/default/files/image_tool/images/328/about/policies/Policy_Authorship_Practices.pdf or ask the SCS for a copy).

 - Requests for co-authorship will nominate only the consultant(s) who has (/have) made a direct and substantial contribution.
 However the Department acknowledges the right of the principal author(s) to exercise their own judgement on such requests.